Cory Booker: Tenure

 Booker played a leading role in the push to pass the First Step Act, a bipartisan criminal justice reform bill.
-He has introduced the Marijuana Justice Act, which would legalize cannabis in the United States on the federal level, defund some law enforcement in jurisdictions that have shown racial bias in marijuana arrests, and increase funding to communities affected by the war on drugs.
+In 2018, he introduced the Marijuana Justice Act, which would legalize cannabis in the United States on the federal level, defund some law enforcement in jurisdictions that have shown racial bias in marijuana arrests, and increase funding to communities affected by the war on drugs.

 Booker announced his candidacy for the Democratic nomination for president in the 2020 election on February 1, 2019.

 Booker was participating in the certification of the 2021 United States Electoral College vote count on January 6, 2021, when Trump supporters stormed the U.S. Capitol.
 Minutes after rioters breached the Capitol, Booker and his fellow senators were evacuated from the chambers.
 Booker blamed Trump for inciting the attack.
-After the attack, Booker called for the invocation of the Twenty-fifth Amendment to the United States Constitution and/or impeachment to remove Trump.
+After the attack, Booker called for the invocation of the Twenty-fifth Amendment to the United States Constitution while writing on Twitter: "Trump incited a violent insurrection against our own government.
+Congress should be prepared to impeach & remove the President if the Vice President and Cabinet fail to adhere to their constitutional duty.
+We must protect our national security."

+On March 31, 2025, Booker began a marathon speech, vowing to speak "for as long as I am physically able".
+Before taking the stand at 7 p.m.
+EDT, he posted a video explaining his rationale for the speech, saying that he had heard his constituents and those in other states asking Congress to "do things that recognize the ... crisis of the moment" regarding changes made by the Trump administration.
+Booker gave the longest speech in U.S. Senate history, surpassing Strom Thurmond's 24-hour-and-18 minute-long filibuster of the Civil Rights Act of 1957.
+He said: "To hate him is wrong, and maybe my ego got too caught up in if I stood here maybe, maybe—just maybe—I could break this record of the man who tried to stop the rights upon which I stand. ...
+I'm not here, though, because of his speech.
+I'm here despite his speech.
+I'm here because as powerful as he was, the people were more powerful."
+Booker's address was 25 hours and five minutes long.

+In May 2025, Booker was the only Democrat to vote to confirm Charles Kushner as United States Ambassador to France.
+According to the New Jersey Globe, "Booker and Kushner have a relationship that goes back decades, dating to when Kushner provided financial support for Booker's first unsuccessful run for mayor in 2002."